 Growing up in the Netherlands, Bakker had a passion for computer science.
 At the suggestion of a friend, he met celebrated mathematician and artist Dr. Jacobus “Koos” Verhoeff.
 This chance meeting over a shared passion for technology ended up turning into forty years of artistic partnership.
 Working in tandem, Bakker and Koos dove into the digital possibilities of complex molecular shapes.
 Dr. Koos happened to professionally know and personally counsel the master artist M.C.
 Escher in mathematics––a critical connection which ultimately injected the spirit of Escher into Bakker’s work.

 After moving to the U.S., Bakker began working in computer technology.
-His career eventually required relocation to Paris, where he resumed working and exhibiting with Koos.
-Not only balancing his two interests, but merging the two, Bakker began applying technological knowledge––3D printing, virtual reality, pattern analysis––to his scientific sculptures.
+His career eventually required relocation to Paris where he resumed working and exhibiting with Koos.
+By balancing and ultimately merging his two interests, Bakker began applying technological knowledge––3D printing, virtual reality, pattern analysis––to his scientific sculptures.

-After the death of Koos, Bakker sold his business and set out to create art full-time.
-Today, with the help of custom-built digital technologies, Bakker identifies lattice points that lay out interesting paths.
-These curved and polyline paths, which transform with perspective, are paths to truth: patterns derived from nature itself.
-Through these complex natural symmetries, Bakker infiltrates the psyche, urging us to consider the multiplicities inherent in all things.
+After the death of Koos in 2018, Bakker sold his tech business and set out to create art full-time.
+Today, with the help of custom-built digital technologies, Bakker identifies lattice points that layout interesting paths.
+Through his steel and bronze creations involving complex symmetries, Anton Bakker infiltrates the psyche, urging us to consider the complexities and depth inherent in all things.